awsdocs/aws-systems-manager-user-guide/doc_source/sysman-paramstore-versions.md

 ## Create a new version of a parameter \(console\)<a name="sysman-paramstore-version-console"></a>

-You can use the AWS Systems Manager console to create a new version of a parameter and view the version history of a parameter\.
+You can use the Systems Manager console to create a new version of a parameter and view the version history of a parameter\.

 **To create a new version of a parameter**